 Notes

-- Be very careful when removing the hot oil from the pan.
+- Safety tip: Be very careful when removing the hot oil from the pan.
 Ensure it does not come into contact with water and carefully pour it into a Pyrex heat-proof jug or bowl and set it aside in a place where there is no risk of it being knocked over by you or anyone else in your household.
 Do not pour it down the sink.
 Instead, transfer it to a container with a lid when it is cool and dispose of it in your normal waste bin.

 I made this for dinner last night and it was amazing, used pork instead of chicken, this is definitely going to be a regular in our home.